BertrandAreal/pg_build_win/README.md

 ================================

 Set up your Visual Studio or Windows SDK environment for the build target you want.
-Either use the Start menu option to launch a suitable prompt if you want the default settings, or preferably open a new ordinary Command Prompt and use `SetEnv.cmd` (SDK) or `vcvars.bat` (Studio) to set the environment up.
+Either use the Start menu option to launch a suitable visual studio / sdk prompt, or use the `setupsdk.cmd` script.
+For one-off use, it's easiest to just launch a Visual Studio command prompt environment, e.g "VS2012 x86 Native Tools Command Prompt" from the Start menu or Visual Studio Tools folder.

-For windows SDK 7.1 32-bit release builds you'd use:

-    "c:\Program Files\Microsoft SDKs\Windows\v7.1\Bin\SetEnv.Cmd" /x86 /release /xp

-For options:

-    "c:\Program Files\Microsoft SDKs\Windows\v7.1\Bin\SetEnv.Cmd" /?

-The main options are "/x86" vs "/x64" and "/Debug" vs "/Release".
-You probably want to pass "/xp" for 32-bit builds and "/2008" for 64-bit builds.

-`vcvarsall.bat` for Visual Studio builds works a bit differently to the Windows SDK 7.1 `SetEnv.cmd` script.
-They do not offer any control of the debug/release state (`Configuration`) or the target platform; the only argument they accept is an arcitecture.
-You must set the environment variables for `TARGET` and `Configuration` yourself.
+If you want to use the script `setupsdk.cmd` instead, use an ordinary command crompt (`cmd.exe`).
+The script, when run, will detect the location of your requested Visual Studio or Windows SDK and call the appropriate `SetEnv.cmd` or `vcvarsall.bat` script to set up the environment for you after you set the variable TA to the target architecture (x86 or x64) and set the variable SDK to the desired SDK name.
+Current options are:

+    winsdk71    Microsoft Windows SDK 7.1
+    vs2010ex    Visual Studio 2010 Express (usually x86 only)
+    vs2012ex    Visual Studio 2012 Express
+    vs2013ex    Visual Studio 2013 Express

+(Non-Express Visual Studio versions aren't supported yet, but should be trivial to add if you take a look at the script).

+Example usage:

+    SET TA=x86
+    SET SDK=vs2012ex
+    call setupsdk.cmd

 BUILD
 =====